alpeasie/azl-benchmark-deploy/docs/task4.md

 # Task 4: Configure cluster network for workloads

-**Context:** You want to deploy a new high-security VM on an Azure Local cluster.
+**Context:** You want to deploy a new VM on an Azure Local cluster for a credit-processing application.
 You want this VM to run a network that is isolated from the host cluster network.

-**Your goal**: Configure the cluster, `azlcluster3`, so that you can deploy workloads in the following networking range: `192.168.10.2 – 192.168.10.255` on `VLAN 10`.
+**Your goal**: Configure the cluster, `azlcluster3`, so that you can deploy VM workloads in the following networking range: `192.168.10.2 – 192.168.10.255` on `VLAN 10`.

 **Details:**